-Mary Barra Biography – The first female to become CEO of any major global automaker
+Mary Barra – The first female to become CEO of any major global automaker -GM

 Mary Barra was born Christmas Eve 24th December 1961 in Royal Oak, Michigan.
 While growing up, her father, Ray Makela was a die maker at Pontiac, (part of GM) a firm where he worked in for 39 years.
-Mary Barra was educated in Waterford, Michigan.
-Having a love for cars, science and math, she joined the male dominated automobile industry at a relatively young age of 18.
-Mary Barra started out as an intern with the job of checking fender panels and inspecting hoods, using the income she got to pay through her college education.
-Barra obtained a Bachelor of science degree in engineering from the General Motors Institute.
+Barra was educated in Waterford, Michigan.
+Having a love for cars, science, and math, she joined the male-dominated automobile industry at a relatively young age of 18.
+Shea started out as an intern with the job of checking fender panels and inspecting hoods, using the income she got to pay through her college education.
+Barra obtained a Bachelor of Science degree in engineering from the General Motors Institute.
 She was quickly recognized as someone with management potential, and GM sent her to Stanford Business School from where she earned a Master’s Degree in Business in 1990.

 Mary Barra’s career path

-After receiving her MBA with Stanford, Mary Barra worked through a series of highly visible positions within General Motors, including executive assistant to GM’s CEO in the mid ’90s and turning around a troubled Detroit plant.
-Mary Barra was appointed as the Vice President of Global Manufacturing Engineering in February 2008 and in July 2009, she advanced to become the Vice President of Global Human Resources, a position she had held and flourished until the early months of 2011.
+After receiving her MBA with Stanford, Barra worked through a series of highly visible positions within General Motors, including executive assistant to GM’s CEO in the mid-’90s and turning around a troubled Detroit plant.
+She was appointed as the Vice President of Global Manufacturing Engineering in February 2008 and on July 2009, she advanced to become the Vice President of Global Human Resources, a position she had held and flourished until the early months of 2011.

 In 2011 she took up the challenging position in product development.
 During her spell as the executive vice president of Global Product development, Barra had, as part of her responsibilities worked to reduce the number of automobile platforms that existed in General Motors.
 Prior to Barra’s appointment as CEO, General Motors had filed for bankruptcy.
-When in January 2014 Mary Barra was announced to take over as chief executive, she earned the title as the first female to head a major automobile firm.
-It wasn’t all plain sailing for Barra in her new position.
-In her first year as CEO, the company faced series of troubles and were forced to issue safety recalls that involved over 30 million cars.
+In January 2014 Barra was announced to take over as chief executive, she earned the title as the first female to head a major automobile firm.
+It wasn’t all plain sailing in her new position.
+In her first year as GM CEO, the company faced a series of troubles and were forced to issue safety recalls that involved over 30 million cars.
 Barra had to face the senate to testify about the numerous recalls and deaths that were attributed to the ignition switch problem.
-It was around this same time that Barra and General motors also got under serious suspicion of paying for awards that would burnish Barra’s image again.
-Barra proved her resilience and unquenchable hunger to lead the company to success by the way she handled the situation at hand, creating new and sustainable policies that although were alternating to the company’s culture became a lasting solution to the problem.
+She proved her resilience and unquenchable hunger to lead the company to success by the way she handled the situation at hand, creating new and sustainable policies that although were alternating to the company’s culture became a lasting solution to the problem.

 You can find more interesting interviews and stories on Mary Barra at https://www.gsb.stanford.edu/insights/quotable-mary-barra